RogerHuHu/siyuan-plugin-schedule-manager/README.md

  >- **Mind using with caution!!!**
  >- **Please do not remove the notebook.
 I'm new to Vue, Typescript, etc., and have not added enough exception handling, removing the notebook may cause unnecessary trouble !!!**

+The icons of schedule statuses：☕ Todo, 🏃‍♂️ Doing, ✅ Done, 📦 Archive（**The archive function may be implemented in the next version.**）

 ## Function
 ### 1. Add Schedule Category